makerspace/makeradmin/README.md

 ## Tests

-### Function test that requires a running installation
+### System tests/integration tests that requires a running installation

-Function tests are written in python and the sources for the tests are in the test directory.
+Systests are written in python and the sources for the systests are in the api/src/systest directory (because it shares a lot of code with the api unittests).
 There are tests using the api as well as selenium tests.
 Those tests are also run in travis.

 You can run the tests in test containers using a one off db with: